Skip to content

 MBL Cap Pressure

-Credit unions whose member business loan (MBL) portfolio is approaching the 12.25% NCUA regulatory cap on aggregate MBL exposure relative to total assets.
+Credit unions whose member business loan (MBL) portfolio is approaching the NCUA aggregate-cap threshold relative to total assets.
 CUs near the cap have limited headroom to grow business lending before triggering supervisory attention.

 View ranked list →